pangeo-data/pangeo/docs/architecture.rst

 The Hierarchical Data Format (HDF) and the Network Common Data Format (NetCDF) are two of the most common on-disk storage layers across the geosciences.
-The ability to read and write datasets in these common formats in a scalable manor, in conjunction with the rest of the Pangeo stack, is an ongoing focus of Pangeo.
+The ability to read and write datasets in these common formats in a scalable manor, in conjunction with the rest of the Pangeo stack, is an ongoing focus.

 Storage on the Cloud
 ~~~~~~~~~~~~~~~~~~~~

-How we should store large N-dimensional arrays in the cloud storage context is
-an open question.
-Pangeo is developing `evaluation tools
-<https://github.com/pangeo-data/storage-benchmarks>`_ to help better understand
-the performance of current methods for storing complex data in the cloud.
+Our project is experimenting with a range of cloud-native storage formats, including
+Zarr_, TileDB_, and Parquet_.

 .. _Xarray: http://xarray.pydata.org